MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

             - `[Title <String>]`: A brief description of the task.
           - `[WellknownListName <String>]`: wellknownListName
       - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`:
       - `[UsageLocation <String>]`: A two letter country code (ISO standard 3166).
 Required for users that will be assigned licenses due to legal requirement to check for availability of services in countries.
 Examples include: US, JP, and GB.
 Not nullable.
-Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
       - `[UserPrincipalName <String>]`: The user principal name (UPN) of the user.
 The UPN is an Internet-style login name for the user based on the Internet standard RFC 822.
 By convention, this should map to the user's email name.
 The general format is alias@domain, where domain must be present in the tenant's collection of verified domains.
 This property is required when a user is created.
-The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: While this property can contain accent characters, they can cause access issues to first-party applications for the user.
-Supports $filter (eq, ne, NOT, ge, le, in, startsWith, endsWith) and $orderBy.
+The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: This property cannot contain accent characters.
+Only the following characters are allowed A - Z, a - z, 0 - 9, ' . - _ ! # ^ ~.
+For the complete list of allowed characters, see username policies.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith) and $orderBy.
-      - `[UserType <String>]`: A string value that can be used to classify user types in your directory, such as Member and Guest.
-Supports $filter (eq, ne, NOT, in, startsWith, endsWith).
+      - `[UserType <String>]`: A String value that can be used to classify user types in your directory, such as Member and Guest.
+Supports $filter (eq, ne, not, in, and eq on null values).
+NOTE: For more information about the permissions for member and guest users, see What are the default user permissions in Azure Active Directory?
     - `[CreatedDateTime <DateTime?>]`: Date and time of item creation.
 Read-only.
     - `[Description <String>]`: Provides a user-visible description of the item.
 Optional.
     - `[ETag <String>]`: ETag for the item.
 Read-only.
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-    - `[LastModifiedByUser <IMicrosoftGraphUser1>]`: Represents an Azure Active Directory user object.
+    - `[LastModifiedByUser <IMicrosoftGraphUser1>]`: user
     - `[LastModifiedDateTime <DateTime?>]`: Date and time the item was last modified.
 Read-only.
     - `[Name <String>]`: The name of the item.
 Read-write.
     - `[ParentReference <IMicrosoftGraphItemReference>]`: itemReference